Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![Image2](https://user-images.githubusercontent.com/65610334/212613772-6859659b-80d0-4e0b-9f01-360d90cae2f0.jpg)

-If your camera has noticeable distortion or you would just like to work with undistorted videos/images, you can begin the undistortion procedure by pressing 'y' when prompted.
-Otherwise, type 'n' to skip undistortion.
+If your camera has noticeable distortion or you would just like to work with undistorted videos/images, you can begin the undistortion procedure by pressing `y` when prompted.
+Otherwise, type `n` to skip undistortion.

 Step-wise, the process is described below: